5 min read | 10/08/2023

 Head to the long, golden sands of Patara, just 20 minutes’ drive from Kalkan.
 Here you find exceptionally beautiful natural surroundings and wildlife.
 It is part of protected national parkland so blissfully free of built-up tourist structures, save a small cafe for refreshments and sun loungers.
 At sunset, the beach is returned to wildlife including loggerhead turtles which come to nest here.
 Combine your visit to Patara beach with exploring the awe-inspiring, ancient ruins of the Lycian civilisation nearby.

-If you are staying in our villas around Hisaronu or Kayakoy, you are in easy reach of the most visually stunning part of the coastline - the Blue Lagoon beach at Oludeniz.
+If you are staying in our private villas in Hisaronu or in a villa with a private pool in Kayakoy, you are in easy reach of the most visually stunning part of the coastline - the Blue Lagoon beach at Oludeniz.
 Part of a national park, its alluring white sands, lagoon, and pine covered mountains are simply heavenly.
 Bars, restaurants, and water sports are all nearby so take your time and spend all day soaking up the atmosphere.

 A boat trip in Turkey is a holiday highlight for all ages.
-A favourite is tour takes you around the twelve stunning islands of Gocek in the gulf of Fethiye.
+A favourite tour takes you around the twelve stunning islands of Gocek in the gulf of Fethiye.
 Alternatively ride a traditional wooden 'gulet' sail boat down the Dalyan River.
 From the boat you spot spectacular carved rock tombs in the cliffs from the ancient city of Kaunos.
 It is an impressive sight.
+Stay in one of our Gocek villas with private pools or in a private holiday villa in Fethiye and sample the spectacular surroundings.

-If you love water sports and beach life then head to Bodrum and the surrounding area, known as the Turkish Riviera.
+If you love water sports and beach life then head to a holiday villa in Bodrum and the surrounding area, known as the Turkish Riviera.
 Bursting with water sports centres, they offer everything from water skiing and parasailing to scuba diving.
-Our villas with pools around Yalikavak, Bitez and Ortakent give you easy access to wind surfing, kayaking and a more chilled beach vibe than Bodrum itself, so ideal for couples and families who can experience the best of both worlds.
+Our villas with pools in Yalikavak, Bitez and Ortakent give you easy access to wind surfing, kayaking and a more chilled beach vibe than Bodrum itself, so ideal for couples and families who can experience the best of both worlds.

 How is the food and wine in Turkey?